Introduction

 used.
 Fortunately, Sony incorporated Video8 and

-Hi8 playback in some of it’s Digital8 camcorders
+Hi8 playback in some of it’s Digital8 camcorders (not

-play (and capture) earlier Video8 and Hi8 tapes.
+(and capture) earlier Video8 and Hi8 tapes.

-in a qualifying Digital 8 camcorder.
-There is a list of
+camcorder.
+There is a list of Sony D8 camcorders on

-Sony D8 camcorders on Wiki that will play V8 and
+Wiki that will play V8 and Hi8 tapes.
+Be aware that

-suggest that once you’ve identified a potential
+that once you’ve identified a potential camcorder,

-can 1/play analogue tapes and 2/it does
+analogue tapes and 2/it does passthrough (if that is

-passthrough (if that is a feature you are looking for).
+a feature you are looking for).
+Manualslib.com is a

 NTSC or PAL?